Mporzier/tap-ringover/README.md

 # tap-ringover

-Tap for Ringover API, using the tap template provided by Singer.io.
+Python tap for Ringover API, using the tap template provided by Singer.io.